arcln/redux-saga-wrapper/README.md

 );
 ```

-Map the actions to your components' props using `mapDispatchToProps`, and use your actions a you always did!
+Map the actions to your components' props using `mapDispatchToProps`, and use your actions as you always did!

 ```javascript
 import { mapDispatchToProps } from 'redux-saga-wrapper';